theserverlessway/awsie/README.md

 * `stack`              Has to be the first positional argument and will be removed from call to the AWS cli.
 * `--profile PROFILE`  The AWS profile to use for the CloudFormation lookup, will be passed to the aws cli.
 * `--region REGION`    The AWS region to use for the CloudFormation lookup, will be passed to the aws cli.
+* `--command`          Run your own command instead of an aws cli command.
+* `--version`          Print the awsie version.